November 16 2015

 By Suman Bhuchar

-THEY came from near and far and went a little gaga when did finally appear.
+THEY came from near and far and went a little gaga when he did finally appear.

 The organisers of the UK Welcomes Modi committee (www.ukwelcomesModi.org) put on a good show for Indian Prime Minister Shri Narendra Modi’s visit to Wembley to address the Indian community in the UK.